Dry Cleaning (band)

 Dry Cleaning are an English post-punk band who formed in South London in 2017.
 The band is composed of vocalist Florence Shaw, guitarist Tom Dowse, bassist Lewis Maynard, and drummer Nick Buxton.
 They are noted for their use of spoken word primarily in lieu of sung vocals, as well as their unconventional lyrics.
 Their musical style has been compared to Wire, Magazine and Joy Division.
 They have been described as "Annette Peacock fronting the Fall or PiL or Siouxsie and the Banshees".

-After releasing two EPs, the band's debut album, New Long Leg, was released in April 2021, followed by Stumpwork in October 2022.
+After releasing two EPs, the band's debut album, New Long Leg, was released in April 2021, followed by Stumpwork in October 2022 and Secret Love in January 2026.

 History

-2017–2019: Formation, Sweet Princess, and Boundary Road Snacks and Drinks
+2017–2019: Formation and early EPs

 Before forming a band together in 2017, South Londoners Tom Dowse, Nick Buxton, and Lewis Maynard had all known each other for years but had separately played in bands in the area.
 Buxton and Maynard are former members of the indie band La Shark, with whom they released music under the respective aliases NHA Buxton and Love Maynard.
 Once they went into their thirties, their pursuits of a career in music became overshadowed by other ventures; Maynard worked with adults with learning disabilities, Dowse was a visiting arts lecturer at the University for the Creative Arts in Farnham, England, and Buxton built furniture.
 Nonetheless, in 2017 Dowse and Buxton asked Maynard if he wished to join a new band.
-Relegated to a pastime, the group practiced in Maynard's mother's garage on the weekends.
+Relegated to a pastime, the group practised in Maynard's mother's garage on the weekends.
 Despite initial intentions to just be a hobby between the three of them, they decided to take the band more earnestly after having a conversation in a Wimpy, spending months writing music and forming the basis of what would become Dry Cleaning.
 The trio still lacked a vocalist, though, and attempts to find a singer, including themselves, were unfruitful.

 I think it was Tom [Dowse] that put the name forward.
 It's the same process when you name any band, when you're just trying to come up with a couple of words that mean something.
 It's kind of a ridiculous process and completely arbitrary, but we quite liked the domesticity of it.